 On any page, there are links that take you to extra content across the Schools Observatory and Faulkes Telescope websites.
 You can follow as many of these as you like.
 Links will usually open a separate window in your browser, but you can always use the 'back' button or close any windows that you no longer need.

 At the bottom of each page, we suggest some places you might want to go to next, but the choice is up to you.
 There is no particular order and there is no right or wrong answer here.

 There is no time limit for this activity.
 It can take around 6 - 8 hours to complete all of the material and look at one set of data.

 A Rough Guide

-- Download the software package Makali'i and some data from the Faulkes Telescope website.
+- Download the software package Makali'i and datasets.

-- Analyse your data using a spreadsheet package such as Excel or Libre Office Calc and plot your results.
+- Analyse your data using a spreadsheet package (such as MS Excel) and plot your results.

 - Make some conclusions based on your data.